CarlosLF/P5_Vehicle_Detection/README.md

 ![alt text][image6]

-Is important to note that in the detect_vehicles2 function, the heat of the last 10 frames is stored in a deque, and the final hear is computed with the mean of the heats.
+Is important to note that in the detect_vehicles2 function, the heat of the last 10 frames is stored in a deque object, and the final heat is computed with the mean of the heats.

 ---